GIScience/ohsome-api/docs/endpoints.rst

    :query time: required; must consist of two ISO-8601 conform timestrings defining a time interval; no default value
    :query properties: same as for generic-extraction_
-   :query unclipped: same as for generic-extraction_
+   :query clipGeometry: same as for generic-extraction_
    :query <other>: see above_ (except **format**)

 .. _generic-extraction: endpoints.html#post--elements-(geometryType)